thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 {% endhighlight %}

 The div's `style` attribute gets set to `display: none;` once the results have finished loading.
-We'll use this fact to detect when the results are ready to parse in our script.
+We'll use this fact to detect when the results are ready to be parsed in our script.

-Let's add a `scrape()` method to our class that does everything we've seen so far.
+Let's add a `scrape()` method to our class that does everything we've gone over so far.

 {% highlight python %}
 def scrape(self):